 PTS Journeys Cancelled by SAS - No Resource.
-The sustained performance below the mean for 12 consecutive months resulted in a recalculation of the mean from 1.3% to 0.7%.
-Performance achieved the 0.5% target in October, again helped by improved staffing.
+The sustained performance improvement in 2019, which led to a recalculation of the mean from 1.3% to 0.7% continued in November/December.
+Performance achieved the 0.5% target in November, but exceeded it at 0.6% in December, again impacted by staffing challenges.